Last summer, tragedy struck the diving community in Italy. A few miles south of Naples, four divers drowned in the Grotto Rosso cave.

 When cave diving, always bring a line reel, attached at the entrance

-If visibility should suddenly drop, or the divers lose their way, the line acts as a sort of Hanzel and Gretel track, allowing divers to backtrack along it to the entrance.
+If visibility should suddenly drop, or the divers lose their way, the line acts as a sort of Hanzel and Gretel track of breadcrumbs, leading divers back to the entrance from whence they came.